Canadian Parliament Buildings: Architecture

 The style of the Buildings is the Gothic of the 12th and 13th Centuries, with modifications to suit the climate of Canada.
 The ornamental work and the dressing round the windows are of Ohio sandstone.
 The plain surface is faced with a cream-coloured sandstone of the Potsdam formation, obtained from Nepean, a few miles from Ottawa.
-The spandrils [sic] of the arches, and the spaces between window-arches and the sills of the upper windows, are filled up with a quaint description of stonework, composed of stones of irregular size, shape and color, very neatly set together.
+The spandrils of the arches, and the spaces between window-arches and the sills of the upper windows, are filled up with a quaint description of stonework, composed of stones of irregular size, shape and color, very neatly set together.
 These with the Potsdam red sandstone employed in forming the arches over the windows, afford a pleasant variety of color and effect, and contrast with the general masses of light coloured sandstone, of which the body of the work is composed.

-Canadian silver dollar commemorating the 1939 royal tour and depicting the Parliament Buildings.
+Canadian silver dollar commemorating the 1939 royal tour and depicting the Centre Block of the Parliament Buildings.

 The sculptural ornament is overseen by the Dominion Sculptor.
 Five people have held the position since its creation in 1936: Cléophas Soucy (1936–50), William Oosterhoff (1949–62), Eleanor Milne (1962–93), Maurice Joanisse (1993–2006) and Phil R. White (2006–present).